Granton Gasworks railway station: History

+Operational history

 A National Transport Trust plaque affixed to the station.

 Granton Gasworks railway station was a private station built for the Edinburgh and Leith Gas Commissioners to carry workers to and from the Granton Gasworks, which lay a short distance to the west, connected by a since-removed footbridge over the railway line.
 It was a terminal station linked to the Granton branch of the Caledonian Railway.
 Designed by Walter Ralph Herring (the chief engineer for the Granton Gasworks), construction of the station began in 1898.
 Services to the station commenced operation in October 1902, with the station being formally opened on 27 February 1903 by the Lady Provost of Edinburgh, Barbara Steel.

 In addition to its transport role, the station also served as an office for the Gasworks and housed clocking-in machines for the workers as well as toilets and lockers.
 Until 1923, when the Caledonian Railway was grouped into the London, Midland and Scottish Railway, Gasworks workers were able to travel to and from Edinburgh Princes Street railway station at no cost.
 While the station did not appear in timetables, it was nonetheless used by residents as well as workers.
 A journey from Edinburgh Princes Street railway station to Granton Gasworks railway station took 12 minutes in 1907.

 The station is two storeys high, built in a classical Edwardian style in red and yellow brick with ashlar sandstone dressings.
 The building bears decorative shields with the coat of arms of Edinburgh and Leith.
 The station had two platforms, one to the north and one to the south.
 A footbridge previously connected the station to the Gasworks to the west over the sidings.
 The station was granted category 'B' listed status by Historic Scotland in 1998, being described as "a good example of stately corporation architecture applied to an industrial site".
 Writing in 1984, Gifford, McWilliam, and Walker described the "bizarre and stately architecture [...] all red brick with yellow trim".

+During the Second World War, it was identified by Nazi Germany as a potential bombing target but was never attacked.
+The station was closed in 1942 by the London, Midland and Scottish Railway as alternative transport links to the area had improved.